psons/tlog/README.md

 write back to story story.md
 x - track source story story.txt
  - write the story file as task attrib: storySource: endeavor>story
-# lift completed tasks in journal back to source story.
+### lift completed tasks in journal back to source story.
+x - support abandoned tasks 'a - ' similar to complete. x - make a 'done' section in the Document.
+ - implemented in the class DocumentStructure
+ - nested in the Document Class
+ - re-engineer Document to have a special_sections map with: a header pattern as a key a regex pattern set of leader types to put in the section.

+    First implement '# Done' as DocumentStructure '# Past Tasks', ['^[aA] *-', '^[xX] *-']
+    Then re-implement the backlog as DocumentStructure'# Current Tasks', ['^[dD] *-'])

+    make a Scrum instance of DocStructure ...

+x - write daily journal as DocStructure w past and current section instead of the journal.
-d - support abandoned tasks 'a-' similar to complete. d - Document method get_xa_story_tasks() d - for story_tasks update source stories x - limit tasks pulled from a story to the maxTasks: value d - imit the stories in an endeavor to those listed in the prioritized.md
+x - make current section heading include today's date x - Document method get_xa_story_tasks() x - for xa_story_tasks update source stories x - limit tasks pulled from a story to the maxTasks: value d - don't count xa against maxTasks read from a story d - limit the stories in an endeavor to those listed in the prioritized.md

 # Project notes
 Add more explanatory notes about the project.